 - Motorcycle around the Hills – Rent a Royal Enfield, scooter, or other motorcycle and ride to nearby destinations including Top Station, Chinnar Wildlife Sanctuary, Western Ghats, etc. Motorbikes can be rented at Gokulam Bike Hire.

-Rent a bike and zoom on the beautiful roads with greenary on either sides
+Photo: Rent a bike and zoom on the beautiful roads with greenery on either side/ CCo

 Best Time to Visit